WT20: Fight hard, Moin Khan tells Pakistan team ahead of India clash

-Pakistan coach warns players that anything less than their best won't be tolerated against India tomorrow
+Pakistan coach Moin Khan warns the Pakistan team players that giving anything less than their best will not be tolerated against their arch-rivals India in their ICC World Twenty20 clash tomorrow

 Dhaka: Pakistan head coach Moin Khan figured in nearly half a century of one-day internationals against arch-rivals India.